AndreaPontrandolfo/sheriff/README.md

 - ⚡ **Batteries included**: `sheriff` is a all-in-one solution.
 You don't need to install or configure separately anything else.
 Everything is included here.
 - 🔓 **No lock-in**: `sheriff` is not a framework.
 You can extend the `eslint.config.js` beyond `sheriff` as much as you like, just like you normally would.
 Or you can disable any rule `sheriff` comes with. `sheriff` doesn't impose any limitation.
 See: [configuration](#configuration).
 - 🏑 **Frictionless by design**: to setup `sheriff` and take off, the only input required from the user is running the command `npx create-sheriff-config`.
 The command will automatically infer the details of your project and figure out the optimal `sheriff` configuration by itself.
-- ⇆ **Interoperability**: you can plop `sheriff` in your project at any moment. `create-sheriff-config` will config automatically everything for you and will warn you if you need take any special precautions.
-Bottomline: it's never to late too install `sheriff`.
+- ⇆ **Interoperability**: you can plop `sheriff` in your project at any moment. `create-sheriff-config` will config automatically everything for you and will warn you if you need to take any special precautions.
+Bottom line: it's never too late to install `sheriff`.
 - 🏔 **Cutting-edge**: `sheriff` is one of the first attempts in the wild to adhere to the new eslint configuration format, the `FlatConfig`.
 You can use `sheriff` to easily and safely migrate your project to the new config format without effort.
 See: [migration guide](#migration-guide).
 - 👊 **Sensible**: Almost all of the rules I hand-picked in `sheriff` were chosen to counter some problematic real-world scenarios that have occurred in some projects.
 No bloat here.
-- 🗄️ **Configurable**: `sheriff` is fully configurable with it's own config file `sheriffrc.json`.
+- 🗄️ **Configurable**: `sheriff` is fully configurable with its own config file `sheriffrc.json`.
 See: [configuration](#configuration).
 - 🐙 **Modular**: `sheriff` has opt-in support for a [wide array of libraries](#techs).
 - ✍ **SemVer**: `sheriff` [releases](https://github.com/AndreaPontrandolfo/sheriff/releases) follows [Semantic Versioning](https://semver.org/) with [Conventional Commits](https://www.conventionalcommits.org/) standards.